PokerStars Responsible Gaming

 If you feel you might have a gambling problem, and seek further advice or counselling, you can visit these web sites:

-Setting limits on your real money deposits
+Setting limits on your real money deposits and purchases

 Restricting cash game table limits and tournament limits: